Power BI workspace filtering

 If a workspace becomes inactive, meaning no reports or dashboards have been viewed in the past 60 days, it is excluded from the ingestion.

-Why are deleted workspaces ingested?
+Why deleted workspaces are ingested

 Let's image that you ingest a Power BI workspace with the Active state and that over time, you add comments, tags and characteristics to the asset in Collibra.
 Now let's imagine that the workspace is deleted in Power BI and we do not ingest the deleted workspace.
 In this case, the Power BI Workspace asset in Collibra is deleted upon the next synchronization.
 But what if the Power BI administrator decides, during the 90-day grace period, to restore the workspace in Power BI?
 Upon the next synchronization, a new Power BI Workspace asset is created in Collibra, but all of the comments, tags and characteristics that were part of the deleted asset are lost.